wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-2.&emsp;This [“The Kingdom is perfectly united and perfectly protected…” etc.] is written in the form of a prayer because it [the prayer] is useful in moments of temptation.
+2. This [“The Kingdom is perfectly united and perfectly protected…” etc.] is written in the form of a prayer because it [the prayer] is useful in moments of temptation.
 <sup>2</sup>It [the prayer] is a declaration of independence.
 <sup>3</sup>You will find it [the prayer] very helpful if you understand it [the prayer] fully.
 <sup>4</sup>The reason you need my help is because you have denied your own Guide and therefore need guidance.